babashka/cli/README.md

 ### Zsh

+Run this in your zsh init file after `compinit`:

 ``` bash
 source <(mycli org.babashka.cli/completions snippet --shell zsh)   # after compinit
 ```

 or save the output as `_mycli` on your `$fpath`.
-Descriptions show inline.
+Option descriptions show inline.
-Completion also fires when the program is invoked by path, such as `./mycli`.
+Completions also fire when the program is invoked by path, such as `./mycli`.

 ### Fish